Academics

 The Starting Core course must be taken before students can take any additional courses.
 This courses can be taken in conjunction with CSF 430 - Introduction to Information Assurance, but can not be taken in conjunction with any other courses.

-- CSF 432 - Network and Systems Security (Fall; 4 credits)
+- CSF 432 - Introduction to Network and Systems Security (Fall; 4 credits)

 Mandatory Core Courses